Teachable has established itself as a giant in the e-learning space, and with everyone writing a Teachable review, it is pretty easy to get confused.

 Marketing & Selling Courses with Teachable

-Teachable, as I already mentioned, is created mainly for online courses.
-Thus, it comes packed with features designed to help you create and market your courses efficiently.
+Teachable focuses on selling online courses.
+It comes packed with features designed to help you create, market, and sell your courses efficiently.

-Multiple Course Pricing Plan: Right under the Curriculum panel, you will find the pricing panel.
-Here, you can choose from Teachable’s array of pricing options, including free, subscription, and one-time purchase.
+Right under the Curriculum panel, you will find the pricing panel.
+Here, you can choose from Teachable’s array of pricing options, including free, subscription, payment options, and one-time purchases.

 Coupons: Teachable allows you to create coupon codes for special discounts to specific enrollees.
 It comes in two forms: multiple coupons and single coupons.